sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

 Sometimes Stripe or the provider's bank can refuse a payment for varying reasons.
 In most cases it's due to some information being missing from the provider's connected Stripe account.
-At the moment Flex can not keep up with payout status changes like this so if Stripe or the receiving bank refuses the payout for one reason or another, the transaction state in Flex will not update.
+At the moment Sharetribe can not keep up with payout status changes like this so if Stripe or the receiving bank refuses the payout for one reason or another, the transaction state in Sharetribe will not update.

 ## How to investigate and fix failed payouts